mui/mui-x/scripts/README.md

 ### Release the packages

-1. Checkout the last version of the working branch
+1. Checkout the last version of the working branch.
-2. `pnpm i && pnpm release:build` (make sure you have the latest dependencies installed, and build the packages)
+2. `pnpm i && pnpm release:build` (make sure you have the latest dependencies installed, and build the packages).
-3. `pnpm release:publish` (release the versions on npm, you need your 2FA device)
+3. `pnpm release:publish` (release the versions on npm, you need your 2FA device).
-4. `pnpm release:tag` (push the newly created tag)
+4. `pnpm release:tag` (push the newly created tag).

+> Tip: You can use `release:publish:dry-run` to test the release process without actually publishing the packages.
+> Be sure install [verdaccio](https://verdaccio.org/) (local npm registry) before doing it.

 ### Publish the documentation

 The documentation must be updated on the `docs-vX` branch (`docs-v4` for `v4.X` releases, `docs-v5` for `v5.X` releases, ...)

-Push the working branch on the documentation release branch to deploy the documentation with the latest changes.
+Push the working branch on the documentation release branch to deploy the documentation with the latest changes:

 <!-- #default-branch-switch -->